openvswitch/ovs/Documentation/ref/ovs-vlan-test.8.rst

 Description
 ===========

-The :program:`ovs-vlan-test` utility has some limitations, for example, it does not use TCP in its tests.
-Also it does not take into account MTU to detect potential edge cases.
-To overcome those limitations a new tool was developed - :program:`ovs-test`. :program:`ovs-test` is currently supported only on Debian so, if possible, try to use that on instead of :program:`ovs-vlan-test`.

 The :program:`ovs-vlan-test` program may be used to check for problems sending 802.1Q traffic which may occur when running Open vSwitch.
 These problems can occur when Open vSwitch is used to send 802.1Q traffic through physical